Information on funding sources

-Community venues, Information for social enterprises and co-operatives, Information on food hygiene, Information on funding sources, Information on insurance, Information on producing financial and business plans, Information on rooms for hire, Training for community groups
+Community venues, Information on food hygiene, Information on funding sources, Information on insurance, Information on producing financial and business plans, Information on rooms for hire, Training for community groups

 Provide a range of support services for community groups who want to run activities to do with growing or cooking food.